Overcome infertility and other symptoms with polycystic ovary syndrome treatment

 Metformin.
 This medication improves insulin resistance and lowers insulin levels.
 It can also help some women begin ovulating.
 When our doctors prescribe Metformin, they tend to start at a dose of 500 mg per day for one week working up to 2,000 mg per day.

 Fertility medications.
 For women who are trying to conceive, our Dallas-Fort Worth infertility doctors typically start by prescribing oral medications like Femara (letrozole) or Clomid (clomiphene citrate).
 If these medications don’t help, then our doctors may move to injectable gonadotropins.
-To prevent a woman from developing too many eggs at once, our team will carefully monitor the patient with bloodwork and ultrasounds while she takes the medication.
+To prevent a woman from developing too many eggs at once, our team will carefully monitor the patient.
+We will do this using bloodwork and ultrasounds while she takes the medication.

 Intrauterine insemination (IUI).
 This treatment involves inserting sperm from the patient’s partner or a sperm donor directly into the uterus using a thin, flexible tube.
 Typically, a patient will be taking fertility medications in conjunction with this fertility treatment.